Àngel Guimerà: Life

 In addition to being a popular stage play, Terra baixa was made into six films, including a silent film in the United States, entitled "Martha of the Lowlands" (1914) and Leni Riefenstahl's Tiefland (1954).
 Furthermore, it served as the source material for two operas: Eugen d'Albert's German opera Tiefland (1903) and Fernand Le Borne's La Catalane (French).

-Playwright Àngel Guimerà was nominated twenty-three times for the Nobel Prize in Literature, though he never won, due to controversy about the political significance of the gesture.
-He was a candidate for the Nobel Prize in 1904, to be shared with the Provençal writer Frédéric Mistral, in recognition of their contributions to literature in non-official languages.
-Political pressure from Spain's central government having made this prize impossible, it was eventually awarded to Mistral and to the Spanish language playwright and politician José de Echegaray.
+Guimerà was nominated twenty-three times for the Nobel Prize in Literature, though he never won.

+Guimerà had a number of close relationships with men.
+He lived for many years with journalist and politician Pere Aldavert i Martorell; on 14 February 1910 they granted each other legal powers for the other's affairs before a notary.
+They were buried in the same tomb.

-When Guimerà died in 1924, he was offered a state funeral in Barcelona of a proportion which had never been seen before and was laid to rest on the Cemetery of Montjuïc.
+When Guimerà died in 1924, he was offered a state funeral in Barcelona of a proportion which had never been seen before and was buried at the Montjuïc Cemetery.

 In his hometown of Santa Cruz de Tenerife is a theater built in his name (Teatro Guimerá).